baiyuechuu/IoT_Kit/README.md

-Here is the corrected and improved version of your text:

----

 # IoT_Kit

 A project for an IoT dashboard featuring various UI components such as charts, tables, and more.
 It also includes multiple hardware use cases that connect to the dashboard.